 Biography of Christoph Debus

 Christoph Debus, 48, acts as Chairman of Serviceware since February 2018.

-After receiving his Master degrees in Mechanical Engineering and Business Administration from Technical University Darmstadt and École Centrale Lyon, he began his professional career in 1998 at the consultancy Roland Berger.
-Christoph Debus primarily advised global clients in the automotive and aviation industry.
-In 2003, he became partner.
+After graduating as an industrial engineer from the Technical University of Darmstadt and the École Centrale Lyon, he began his career in 1998 at the management consultancy Roland Berger.
+During this time, he primarily advised global companies in the automotive and aviation industries before becoming a Partner at the end of 2002.